Point-SAM: Promptable 3D Segmentation Model for Point Clouds

-\paragraph{Training} Mask predictions are supervised with a weighted combination of focal loss~\cite{lin2017focal} and dice loss~\cite{milletari2016v}, in line with SAM.
-We simulate an interactive setup by sampling prompts across 7 iterations per mask.
+\paragraph{Training} Mask predictions are supervised with a weighted combination of focal loss~\citep{lin2017focal} and dice loss~\citep{milletari2016v}, in line with SAM.
+We simulate an interactive setup, detailed in Sec.~\ref{sec:zero-shot-prompt-seg}, by sampling prompts across 7 iterations per mask.
 The loss for mask prediction is computed between the ground truth mask and the predictions at all iterations.
-The interactive setup is detailed in Sec.~\ref{sec:zero-shot-prompt-seg}.
-More details are provided in Appendix.~\ref{sec:training-details}.
+More details are provided in App.~\ref{sec:training-details}.
 For multiple mask outputs, we follow SAM to use a ``hindsight'' loss, where we only back-propagate only the minimum loss over masks.
 Additionally, the predicted IoU score is supervised using a mean squared error loss.
 For training, we randomly sample 10,000 points as input.
 Besides, we normalize the input point to fit within a unit sphere centered at zero, to standardize the inputs.
 The number of patches $L$ and the patch size $K$ are set to 512 and 64 by default.

 \paragraph{Inference with variability} A significant challenge in handling 3D point clouds is their irregular input structure; the number of points can vary, necessitating a dynamic approach to group points into a varying number of patches with adjustable sizes.
-While previous point-based methods~\cite{zhou2023uni3d} are typically limited to processing a fixed number of points, our model's flexible design allows it to handle larger point sets than those used during training, by adjusting the number of patches and the patch size.
+While previous point-based methods~\citep{zhou2023uni3d} are typically limited to processing a fixed number of points, our model's flexible design allows it to handle larger point sets than those used during training, by adjusting the number of patches and the patch size.
 Unless otherwise specified, we set the number of patches and the patch size to 2048 and 512 when the number of input points exceeds 32768.
-In contrast, voxelization-based methods~\cite{yue2023agile3d} struggle with such variations as changing voxel resolution can significantly impact performance, the results with different voxel resolutions are shown in Appendix.~\ref{app:extra-exp}
+In contrast, voxelization-based methods~\citep{yue2023agile3d} struggle with such variations as changing voxel resolution can significantly impact performance, the results with different voxel resolutions are shown in App.~\ref{app:extra-exp}.